 - 1. a.
-The MSc Entrepreneurship (CROHO nummer 65006) is offered on a full-time basis and the language of instruction is English. - b.
-This programme is offered in cooperation with the Vrije Universiteit and will lead to a joint degree. - 2.
+The MSc Entrepreneurship (CROHO number 65006) is offered on a full-time basis and the language of instruction is English. - b.
+This programme is offered as a joint degree of the University of Amsterdam and the Vrije Universiteit Amsterdam. - 2.
 The programme has a workload of 60 EC.